-The site is situated on the northerly edge of Liverpool City Centre in a mixed use employment and residential area to the west of the A 565 Great Howard St corridor.
+The site is situated approximately 1.5 km south of Liverpool City Centre in a mixed use area with residential to the southerly on the edge of the City Centre Strategic Investment Framework.

-Situated approximately 1 km of the A580 leading to Edge Lane M62 corridor, the site is highly accessible by a variety of modes and is also within a reasonable walking distance of a wide variety of city centre facilities and attractions.
+The site is highly accessible by a variety of modes and is also within a reasonable walking/cycling distance of a wide variety of city centre facilities and attractions.

-Site location plan in relation to neighbouring settlements and locally overleaf
+Site location plan in relation to neighbouring settlements and locally below

-From the site, the A565 leads to the A5036 Leeds St and then the A580 corridor gives the most convenient access to the primary radial route corridors in Liverpool.
+From the site, the A562 corridor to the north and the A5080 to the north gives the most convenient access to the primary radial route corridors in Liverpool.